 What Is Organic Coffee?

-If you know much about coffee you will realise that it is often one of the most chemically processed products in the world.
-With the huge and growing demand for coffee, farming methods have been developed to maximise production.
+If you know much about coffee you will realize that it is often one of the most chemically processed products in the world.
+With the huge and growing demand for coffee, farming methods have been developed to maximize production.
 However, this has often been at the expense of the environment and the indigenous farmers.
-In order to aid coffee growth a huge quantity of synthetic fertilizers, pesticides, herbicides and insecticides are commonly used.
+In order to aid coffee growth, a huge quantity of synthetic fertilizers, pesticides, herbicides and insecticides are commonly used.